-- Good communication and appropriate maintenance are the most important factors for successful and safe helicopter operations: - i.
-It is essential the ship's Master, the Expedition Leader, the Pilot in Command, and any others involved in the operation understand their respective responsibilities. - All plans for helicopter operation, whether reconnaissance, or landing flights, must be discussed and agreed upon by all parties involved before the start of the operation. - 2.
-Master / Expedition Leader / Pilot in Command roles and responsibilities must be specified in the Operator's Company Helicopter Operations Manual, Helideck Facility Directory and SOPs.
+- 1. Good communication and appropriate maintenance are the most important factors for successful and safe helicopter operations: - i.
+It is essential the ship's Master, the Expedition Leader, the Pilot in Command, and any others involved in the operation understand their respective responsibilities. - ii.
+All plans for helicopter operation, whether reconnaissance, or landing flights, must be discussed and agreed upon by all parties involved before the start of the operation. - Master / Expedition Leader / Pilot in Command roles and responsibilities must be specified in the Operator's Company Helicopter Operations Manual, Helideck Facility Directory and SOPs.

 - 3. The Helicopter Operational team must have received training from the helicopter crew prior to conducting operations with passengers.
-This training will include, at a minimum, shipboard helideck operations, ground and airborne helicopter safety procedures, passenger handling procedures, and emergency procedures. - 4.
-All helicopter pilots must pass the IAATO Online Assessment for Expedition Guides. - 5.
+This training will include, at a minimum, shipboard helideck operations, ground and airborne helicopter safety procedures, passenger handling procedures, and emergency procedures. - All helicopter pilots must pass the IAATO Online Assessment for Expedition Guides. - 5.
 Communications: - i.
 It is recommended pilots carry a marine band VHF radio in addition to their required radio equipment. - ii.
-All IAATO Operator helicopters should be registered with and participate in the COMNAP Asset Tracking System (CATS). - iii.
+All helicopter transponders must be turned on for T-CAS recognition. - All IAATO Operator helicopters should be registered with and participate in the COMNAP Asset Tracking System (CATS). - iii.
 The helicopter landing party will be equipped with a satellite phone. - iv.
 The helicopter landing party should be equipped with an Air band radio.